 Think of your website like a new sports car.
 Every six months you’re supposed to bring it in for an oil change or tune-up.
 Your website is much the same, and every so often, you’re going to need to update some modules or apply a security patch.

 Now, much like an oil change, you could do this yourself.
 Or you could also bring it to a drupal shop, and have them do it while you read the morning newspaper and enjoy a cup of coffee.

 You might ask yourself, how often do I need to schedule an update? is it every 6 months like an oil change or is it more frequent?

 The answer to that depends on how many custom or contributed modules your drupal site has.
 The more modules you have, the more often you will need to check for updates.

 In fact, there is a module in drupal that does this for you.
 It’s called Update Manager.
 You can configure it to check for updates daily or weekly and it will send you an email when updates are available.
 You can configure update manager at /admin/reports/updates/settings

-Drupal has a method to their madness.
-They don't just randomly issue new releases.
+Drupal has a method to its madness.
+They don’t just randomly issue new releases.
 They actually have a schedule.
-For example, new releases have a wednesday window.
-What that means is that if there is a new release, it will most likely be posted on a wednesday.
+For example, new releases have a Wednesday window.
+What that means is that if there is a new release, it will most likely be posted on a Wednesday.

-Of course, this does not mean that a security release or bug fix will be issued on every wednesday, but the window exists so it can be pushed up.
+Of course, this does not mean that a security release or bug fix will be issued every Wednesday, but the window exists so it can be pushed up.